bsubei/codecrafters-redis-cpp/README.md

 - [x] fix roundtripping tests
 - [x] turn on compiler warning flags
 - [x] consider using istringstream instead of using iterators on the chars (also fix the bugs where we dereference end iterators).
-- [ ] consider using the visitor pattern on the variant of Message data field (right now I use a bunch of switch statements).
+- [x] consider using the visitor pattern on the variant of Message data field (right now I use a bunch of switch statements).
 - [x] clean up the header/source files.
 Lots of redundant stuff, stale comments, etc. Throw out old parser logic once the new refactored parser is hooked up.
 - [x] cleanly break apart the server logic from the Parser file.
 Also clean up all the namespacing mess I made.
 - [x] remove unnecessary header includes

+## RDB (persistence)
+Just starting out on the RDB challenge.
+The goal is to have be able to save the db to disk (and read it when starting up).